+'''

-SGOS#(config ssl) inline {keyring show | show-director | no-show} keyring\id eof Paste keypair here eof
+SGOS#(config ssl) inline {keyring show | show-director | no-show}

+keyring_id eof

+Paste keypair here

+eof

+'''

-Figure 11 Keyring Creation CLI Commands
+Figure 17 Keyring Creation CLI Commands

 The module can only be taken out of FIPS-Approved mode when accessing the CLI over the serial port.
 The CO must enter the "enabled" mode on the CLI before the FIPS-approved mode can be enabled or disabled.
 A CLI command ("fips-mode enable/disable") will allow FIPS-approved mode to be enabled or disabled.
-To ensure that CSPs are not shared across FIPS-Approved mode and Non-Approved mode, any change to the FIPS-Approved mode parameter will trigger a zeroization of the Master Appliance Key and force the module to power cycle.
-The FIPS-Approved mode parameter will not be modified until after the Master Appliance Key and power-cycle has completed.
+To ensure that CSPs are not shared between FIPS-Approved mode and Non-Approved mode, any change between modes will trigger a zeroization of the Master Appliance Key and force the module to power cycle.
+The FIPS mode parameter will not be modified until after the Master Appliance Key has been regenerated and a power-cycle has completed.